logo2

 24 Aug 2021, last revised 27 Apr 2026

 The Miswald Bros. & Co. bottle was included in the Unknown Brewers and Bottlers section of Old Copper Country Bottles.
 Back then, in 1978, it was unknown if the Miswald brothers ran a brewery or were solely bottlers, or if their bottle even contained beer.
-We now know that the Miswald brothers in fact had a brewery in Calumet.
-Even more fascinating, the Calumet brewery was their third brewery; and all three burnt down.
+We now know that the Miswald brothers, in fact, had a brewery in Calumet.
+Even more fascinating, the Calumet brewery was their third brewery, and all three burned down.
 Despite having three breweries, the Calumet bottle is the only one known to bear their name.
-It is a testament to a brewing family stalked by fire.
-It is from the shortest-lived Copper Country brewery with an embossed bottle and Calumet's first brewery.
+The bottle is a testament to a brewing family dogged by fire.
+It is from the shortest-lived Copper Country brewery with an embossed bottle, and Calumet's first brewery.

 The Miswald Brothers

-Newspaper articles stated that the Miswald brothers consisted of three brothers (1,21), but we only know of two brothers, Martin and Joseph.
-Their father's will specified seven children, which comprised "all sons and daughters of said deceased", and Martin and Joseph were the only two sons.
-Census records show that they were born in Michigan to immigrants from Alsace, France (which was largely ceded to Germany in 1871), and their family resided in Rockland (12,13).
-Joseph was born on 24 Aug 1865 (22) and Martin was born on 06 Oct 1871 in Hancock (23).
+Newspaper articles stated that the Miswald brothers were three brothers (1,21), but we only know of two brothers, Martin and Joseph.
+Their father's will specified seven children, comprising "all sons and daughters of said deceased", and Martin and Joseph were the only two sons.
+Census records show that they were born in Michigan to immigrants from Alsace, France, which was largely ceded to Germany in 1871, and their family resided in Rockland (12,13).
+Joseph was born on 24 Aug 1865 (22), and Martin was born on 06 Oct 1871 in Hancock (23).

 Start in Ontonagon

 The Miswald brothers started their brewery business in Ontonagon.
 In Dec 1893, Martin and Joseph of Rockland visited Ontonagon to explore the prospects of starting a brewery (24).
 Martin was stated to be "an experienced brewer", having worked at "one of the largest breweries in Duluth" (24).
 He claimed that he could manufacture a beer comparable to any brewery in Chicago or Milwaukee (24).
-The newspaper expressed appeal to having a local brewery by stating, "...the large amounts of money which annually goes from this county to enrich the large brewing firms in Milwaukee will thereby be reduced and our county receive the benefit."
+The newspaper expressed support for having a local brewery by stating, "...the large amount of money which annually goes from this county to enrich the large brewing firms in Milwaukee will thereby be reduced and our county receive the benefit."
 (24).
 They converted the old Catholic church into their brewery and planned their first brew for 01 May 1894 (21).
 They released their beer on the market on 30 Jun 1894, and it was claimed to be "a first-class beverage, and second to no beer brought in from outside" (33).
-Their beer was made with "pure Lake Superior water" from Jan 1895 (34), and bock beer was marketed in May 1895 (35).
+Beginning in Jan 1895, their beer was made with "pure Lake Superior water" (34).
+Bock beer was marketed in May 1895 (35).
 By late Nov 1895, they were supplying nearly all the beer consumed in the village of Ontonagon (36).

 Newspaper ad – Aug 1894